coq/coq/doc/sphinx/proof-engine/tactics.rst

    If the current goal is of the form :n:`@term <> @term` , this behaves as :n:`intro @ident; injection @ident`.

-   .. exn:: goal does not satisfy the expected preconditions
+   .. exn:: goal does not satisfy the expected preconditions.

 .. tacv:: injection @term {? with @bindings_list} as {+ @intro_pattern}
 .. tacv:: injection @num as {+ intro_pattern}